 A 6-hour route that takes you from quaint villages to a former island.
 Broek in Waterland looks like a postcard, but it’s real!
 This picturesque village is just ±20 minutes from Amsterdam Central Station.
 No wonder so many famous rich 17th & 18th century merchants and seafarers built their home there.
-Marken was an island in the middle of the Zuyder Zee until 1957.
+Marken was an island in the middle of what used to be called ‘the Zuider Zee’ (nowadays: IJsselmeer) until 1957.
 Today it is connected to the mainland by a dike – with its little wooden houses snuggled together on the former island.
 Monnickendam is ideal for exploring on your own – with cute cafes, historic sites and nice shops.

 It’s easy to travel to Amsterdam Country side for only 9 euro’s a day.
 Get 10% discount if you buy here online.
 The tickets are available for download immediately after payment.

 If you coming from the city center, walk all the way through the station past track 14/15 into the hallway at the rear side.
 There you find at the bottom of the escalator the Public Transport Ticket shop.

 Select a tab to see more about this stop along the route

 This picturesque village lies just 20 minutes from from Amsterdam Central Station.
 No wonder so many famous rich 17th & 18th century merchants and seafarers built their homes there.
 Each home is a living historical landmark.
 Wander the tiny streets and canals, and don’t worry if you find yourself staring at the beautiful sites – the locals are proud of their charming and peaceful village.
 The name of the village translates literally into “trousers in the land of water”.
 Keep an eye out for the wooden houses, and explore the tiny canals behind the 14th century Saint Nicholas church.